- DigiMat Pre: Ada’s World : pre/early school.

 DigiMat is learning-by-constructing.
 DigMat offers a rich program unified over levels to a wide variety of students (and teachers) with different interests and capacities.

-DigiMat is being launched as MOOC on edX with DigiMat Pro now available as High Performance Finite Element Modeling Part 1 and 2.
+DigiMat Pro is launched as MOOC on edX as High Performance Finite Element Modeling Part 1 and 2.

 Mathematics is unique as science in that the most basic directly connects to the most advanced.
-In DigiMat this comes to expression by the fact (which will become apparent as you proceed) that essentially the same things are done on all levels just with different depths and complexity, just like in cooking and music.
+In DigiMat this comes to expression by the fact (which will become apparent as you proceed) that essentially the same things are done on all levels just with different depths and complexity, just like in cooking and music, from school to university.

 DigiMat Pro at top offers a rope securing meaningful possible climb for anybody to any level.

 The fact that in mathematics top connects to base is illustrated in a proof of the statement 2 = 1 + 1 filling two full dense pages in the monumental three-volume treatise Principia Mathematica by Russell-Whitehead, something which is clear to any child.
-So DigiMat starts by constructing the natural numbers 1, 2=1+1, 3=2+1, 4=3+1,…
+So DigiMat starts by constructing the natural numbers as 1, 2=1+1, 3=2+1, 4=3+1,…,simply by repetition of the basic operation of +1.

 Books gives the foundation of the path and lead into a wider world as computational mathematics.

-Continue to explore DigiMat BodyandSoul by watching Introduction and then proceed to Sessions, which will take you step by step from the simple to more advanced following a basic principle to construct-simulate-understand-control the world by computation (combine with Perspective on Math Education):
+Continue to explore DigiMat School by watching Introduction and then proceed to Basics, which will take you step by step from the simple to more advanced following a basic principle to construct-simulate-understand-control the world by computation (combine with Perspective on Math Education):

 - First the natural numbers are constructed by repetition of the basic operation of +1 according to a basic prototype of all computer programs of DigiMat of the form n = n + 1, which starting with n = 1 generates 2 = 1 + 1, 3 = 2 + 1, 4 = 3 + 1, and so on.
 Similarly the negative integers are constructed with repetition of the operation -1.